 Session 2: Glass in Healthcare (TC04)

-Bioactive glasses have been used for bone regeneration since the 1980’s, but recent years have seen a growing interest in applications in a wider field, including wound healing, dental remineralization or targeted delivery of therapeutic ions.
+Bioactive glasses have been used for bone regeneration since the 1980’s, but recent years have seen a growing interest in applications into wound healing, dental remineralization or targeted delivery of therapeutic ions.
 This session addresses biomedical glasses composed of silicate, borate, and phosphate compositions, melt-derived, so-gel and mesoporous glasses, as well as preparation of three-dimensional architectures such as scaffolds, particles and fibers, including nanomaterials, coatings and composites.

 Julian Jones, Imperial College London, UK, email@example.com